 If the item is commercially available, the benefit for Gift Aid purposes is the market value of the item.
 However, if it has been increased in value, e.g. signed by a celebrity, or is an item which is not commercially available, the benefit is the amount of the auction bid, so Gift Aid is not available.

-If an item’s auction price compared to market value mean that the benefit rules are not breached, the excess over the market value can be treated as a Gift Aid donation.
-The donor must know the market price at the time of bidding, so they know they are paying an excess as a donation, and the same item must be available to purchase elsewhere.
+If an item’s auction price compared to market value means that the benefit rules are not breached, the whole amount can be treated as a donation.
+If the limits are breached then only the excess over the commercial price can be treated as a Gift Aid donation.
+For the latter case the donor must know the market price at the time of bidding, so they know they are paying an excess as a donation, and the same item must be available to purchase elsewhere.

 For auctions of promises, generally the services will not be commercially available.
 However, there are exceptions, such as a local business offering their services for free, so the market value of the promise can be easily ascertained.